 The increasingly multicultural make-up of the general population is a key factor when designing strategic research studies.

-Tips for Multicultural Research – Sampling Plans & Weighting Considerations
+Tips for Multicultural Market Research – Sampling Plans & Weighting Considerations

 - Tip #1: Keeping in mind the potential for demographic differences by racial or ethnic group, make sure to include adequate multicultural representation in your sample.
 Due to varying response rates and/or panel representation, you may need to include an oversample to obtain an adequate read.